 Visit the California Department of Education’s page for resources that parents and teachers can use to help with virtual learning for students with disabilities.

-The Federal Government has created Pandemic EBT, a program to provide additional CalFresh (SNAP) payments to current beneficiaries, as well as to children who receive free and reduced-price school lunch, but whose families aren’t enrolled in CalFresh.
-CalFresh recipients who don’t normally receive the maximum benefit amount for their family size saw additional money deposited onto their EBT cards on April 12, and will receive another deposit on May 10.
-The value of these deposits raises everyone’s amount to the maximum for their family size (currently $194 for one person and $646 for a family of 4).
+The Federal Government has created Pandemic EBT, a new program to provide additional CalFresh (SNAP) payments to current beneficiaries and to provide families of children who receive free and reduced-price school lunch with additional cash to purchase food.
+CalFresh recipients will receive increased deposits to the maximum for their family size (currently $194 for one person and $646 for a family of 4.
 Visit the California Department of Social Services’ page for more information and to sign-up for CalFresh.

 Visit the California Department of Public Health’s page for more information and to sign-up for WIC:

 Visit the California Association of Food Banks’ page to locate a food bank in your area.

 The Federal CARES Act implements a nationwide 120-day prohibition on landlords with federally-backed mortgages from initiating new eviction filings.
 The Judicial Council of California has frozen all eviction and foreclosure court proceedings, other than those necessary to protect public health and safety, until 90 days after the end of the statewide emergency.
 California has also authorized counties to institute moratoriums on eviction.

 The CARES Act permits homeowners with federally-backed mortgages to request payment forbearance of up to 180 days (beginning on March 18) from their lender if they are unable to make payments due to impacts of the COVID-19 outbreak.